mikeizbicki/cmc-csci046/week_07/README.md

            ```
            #!/usr/bin/python3
            ```
+        1. POSIX shell scripts start with
+           ```
+           #!/bin/sh
+           ```
         1. Bash scripts start with
            ```
            #!/bin/bash
            ```
+           Bash scripts support all the features of the POSIX shell, plus some additional syntax.
+           Your default shell on the lambda server is the bash shell.
+           There are many other shells that extend the POSIX shell.
+           The default on Macs is zsh.
+           Windows does not have a POSIX-compliant shell preinstalled.
         1. R scripts start with
            ```
            #!/usr/bin/Rscript
            ```

+    1. When executing a script, you must:
+        1. have the execute bit set
+        1. either:
+            1. call it with an absolute path
+            1. a relative path that contains a `/`
+            1. have the script's directory be located within the `$PATH` environment variable

 1. Script arguments
     1. Access the raw arguments in python with